sharkliao1122/PatchmatchNet/README.md

 ![](imgs/structure_teaser.jpg)

 ## Updates
+- 19.09.2025: Introducing a new [MVS pipeline](https://github.com/cvg/diffmvs), which is more efficient in GPU memory and run-time, and performs much better than PatchmatchNet.
 - 19.05.2025: For those who want to reproduce the same results as our paper, please have a look at [this version](https://github.com/FangjinhuaWang/PatchmatchNet/tree/c6d2dce962be8109779afcdb3b79880d35ff9c83).
 The current checkpoint is re-trained by other contributors.
 - 13.12.2021: New unified format for training and evaluation datasets, support for arbitrary image sizes and multi-camera setups, and new names for script parameters.